NREL/PVDegradationTools/docs/sphinx/source/installation.rst

 Installation
 ============

-Relative_Humidity_for_Solar_Modules releases may be installed using the pip and conda tools.
+PVDegradationTools releases may be installed using the pip and conda tools.

 Install with:

 .. code::

-        pip install Relative_Humidity_for_Solar_Modules
+        pip install PVDegradationTools

 For developer installation, download the repository, navigate to the folder location and install as: